 This will help you evaluate the strengths and weaknesses of your past efforts.

 These are some of the questions you might ask yourself:

 - What was the best time of day to post?

 - What gave you the biggest amount of engagement?

 - What marketing tools did you use last time?
 Is there something better available now?

 It’s good social media marketing practice to constantly evolve and tweak your strategy month-by-month.
 The holiday season is no different.

-Follow these social media strategy tips for the holidays and a pair of socks isn’t the only gift you’ll receive this year.
+Follow these startup social media strategy tips for the holidays and a pair of socks isn’t the only gift you’ll receive this year.